JCA3d/OpenGL-Notifier/README.md

 Completion or cancellation sends a final “ding” message

-Windows
+WINDOWS

 Users may have to enable BurnInToast notifications to receive popup notifications.
 The add-on should display directions (for Windows users only) within Blender's Preferences window that details how to use PowerShell to do this.
 Or follow the instructions below.

 To install BurnInToast, open Windows PowerShell and paste this:

-  Install-Module BurntToast -Scope CurrentUser -Force If PowerShell blocks this, enable local scripts with:
+Install-Module BurntToast -Scope CurrentUser -Force

+If PowerShell blocks this, enable local scripts with:

-  Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force Then run the first command again.
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force

+Then run the first command again.
 To disable local scripts again, run:

 Set-ExecutionPolicy Restricted -Scope CurrentUser -Force

-macOS
+MACOS
 - Uses Notification Center through osascript
 - No extra setup requiredLinux is set to use notify-send.

-Linux
+LINUX
 - Uses notify-send
 - Requires libnotify on most distros